Visal-a-fernando/ai-automation-experiments/README.md

 Two working experiments in putting an LLM behind a deterministic control loop - letting the model *think* at a few well-defined points while ordinary code stays in charge of everything that has to be reliable.

-Both are powered by a headless LLM CLI (the `a local LLM CLI` command), invoked in-process.
+Both are powered by a headless LLM CLI, invoked in-process.
 There are no model API keys in these projects - auth rides on the CLI's own login.